Sustainable Fashion On Demand Course

 FSI On Demand Courses feature Studio Access to self-quizzes with scored results, personalized study tips, flashcards with definitions and image identification, videos, case studies, projects and activities, timelines, and downloadable files, plus additional book-specific content to help you master concepts.

-Upon course purchase and payment approval users are sent access codes to their learning portal where they will access instructions, the course, course materials, and curriculum.
+Upon course purchase and payment approval users are sent a hard cover copy of their course book and access codes to their learning portal where they will access instructions, the course, course materials, and curriculum.

 - New sidebars, Ideas in Action, focus on an expansion of real world applications and include interviews, case studies and profiles of professionals